-Acoustic data were recorded using arrays of marine autonomous recording units (MARUs) developed by the Cornell Bioacoustics Research Program (Clark et al. 2010).
-A MARU consists of a digital audio recording system in a positively buoyant package that can be deployed on the bottom of the ocean for periods of many months.
+Acoustic data were recorded using arrays of marine autonomous recording units (MARUs) developed by the Cornell Bioacoustics Research Program (Clark et al., 2010).
+A MARU consists of a digital audio recording system in a positively buoyant glass sphere that can be deployed on the bottom of the ocean for periods of many months.
 Once deployed, the recorder floats several meters above the sea floor, tethered to an anchor via an acoustically activated release device.
-A hydrophone mounted outside the sphere transduces sound pressure into an analog electrical signal, which is then filtered, digitized, and stored as a continuous series of time-stamped binary files on an internal hard disk.
+A hydrophone mounted outside the sphere transduces sound pressure into an analog electrical signal, which is then filtered, digitised, and stored as a continuous series of time-stamped binary files on an internal hard disk.
 At the conclusion of a deployment, the recorder's acoustic release device is activated from a recovery vessel, causing the instrument to float to the surface for retrieval.

-The MARUs used in this study were programmed to record continuously at a digital audio sampling rate of 2000 Hz.
-The effective acoustic bandwidth of the MARUs, accounting for effects of high-pass and low-pass filters, was 10 - 800 Hz.
+The MARUs used in this study were programmed to record continuously at a digital audio sampling rate of 2000Hz.
+The effective acoustic bandwidth of the MARUs, accounting for effects of high-pass and low-pass filters, was 10-800Hz, a frequency range that adequately spans the frequency range of bowhead calls and the lower frequency range of bowhead song notes (Clark and Johnson, 1984; Würsig and Clark, 1993).